ibm-cloud-docs/discovery-data/faqs.md

 Alternatively, you can copy the document body of each document into a JSON file, where each document is an object in a single array.
 When the JSON file is ingested, each item in the array is added as a separate document with a seprarate document ID.
 Each document shares the same parent ID, which identifies the relationship between them.

-From an {{site.data.keyword.cloud_notm}}-managed instance, you can quickly find documents that share the same parent ID or other common metadata value from the *Manage data* page.
+You can quickly find documents that share the same parent ID or other common metadata value from the *Manage data* page.
 Customize the view to show the field, such as `extracted_metadata.parent_document_id` or `extracted_metadata.foldername`, that the documents share in common.

 ## Can I customize Discovery to understand my data
 {: #faq-customize}